codesprinters/CS-Constitution/CS-Constitution.md

 #### 2.3.2 Exclusion for Multi-Filled Roles

-If multiple Partners are assigned to the same Defined Role in a Circle, the Circle may enact a Policy that limits how many of them are Core Circle Members as a result of that Role assignment.
-However, the Policy must allow at least one of the Partners filling the Role to represent it as a Core Circle Member, and must specify how that representative will be determined.
+If multiple Staff Members are assigned to the same Defined Role in a Circle, the Circle may enact a Policy that limits how many of them are Core Circle Members as a result of that Role assignment.
+However, the Policy must allow at least one of the Staff Members filling the Role to represent it as a Core Circle Member, and must specify how that representative will be determined.

-The Policy can define a pathway for the excluded Partners to process Tensions related to that Role.
-If it does not, any Partners representing the Role have the duty to consider and process Tensions conveyed by the excluded Partners, exactly as a Rep Link would if the Role were a Sub-Circle.
+The Policy can define a pathway for the excluded Staff Members to process Tensions related to that Role.
+If it does not, any Staff Members representing the Role have the duty to consider and process Tensions conveyed by the excluded Staff Members, exactly as a Rep Link would if the Role were a Sub-Circle.

 #### 2.3.3 Exclusion for Minor Allocations